godlyfast/hyprwave/README.md

 A sleek, modern music control bar for Wayland compositors (Hyprland, Niri, Sway, etc.) with MPRIS integration.

-Updates till now:  - Multi-Anchor support, Notifications, Music Controls, CSS Styling (control bar, expanded section and notifications), and launching it as an application, huge UI bug fixing, ability to seek to different song part via click or drag and click in the latest update.
+Updates till now:  - Multi-Anchor support, Notifications, Music Controls, CSS Styling (control bar, expanded section and notifications), and launching it as an application, huge UI bug fixing, ability to seek to different song part via click or drag and click, volume controls added in the latest update.

-Thanks to godlyfast for the bug fixes in the animation and album art resiszing bugs for left and right anchored hyprwaves respectively.
-Do check out his fork for more advanced features for hyprwave.

 Built and primarily tested on Niri, for all wayland compositors that support GTK4 and GTK4-layer-shell.